vdumbrav/TON-Lottery-Parser/README.md

 - Traces with a valid prize but no `nft_mint` (e.g. manual jackpot) are included
 - NFT-related fields will be `null` in prize-only traces
+- `winTonAmount` > 0 indicates the prize transfer was executed
+- `referralAmount` > 0 confirms the referral payout
+- `buyTonAmount` and `buyJettonAmount` capture the ticket purchase value

 ---